Statistical significance of the sterile-neutrino hypothesis in the context of reactor and gallium data: Introduction

 Finally, a number of electron-neutrino disappearance results from accelerator experiments may also be interpreted in the context of a sterile neutrino.
 Specifically, both KARMEN and LSND~\cite{Armbruster:1998uk,LSND:2001fbw,Conrad:2011ce} have provided bounds from a charged-current reaction on $^{12}$C. A measurement of the T2K experiment reported in ref.~\cite{T2Kdisapp}, its main purpose being a determination of the charged-current electron-neutrino cross section and characterization of the $\nu_e$ beam component, also leads to a mild indication of disappearance.
 A somewhat similar result appeared recently based on MicroBooNE data~\cite{Denton:2021czb}, see also ref.~\cite{Arguelles:2021meu}.
 All of these results are not very statistically significant, as of yet, and do not strongly favor oscillation over no-oscillation nor vice versa; we therefore do not include them in our fits.
 Similar remarks apply to the tritium beta-decay experiment KATRIN \cite{KATRIN:2020dpx}, whose exclusion depends strongly on whether the light neutrino masses can be neglected with respect to the mass of the much heavier fourth neutrino \cite{KATRIN:2020dpx,Giunti:2019fcj}.

 Let us also remark that additional eV-scale neutrinos face severe constraints from cosmology, both in regard to their early-time contributions as relativistic degrees of freedom and their late-time contributions to the energy density as hot dark matter, suppressing the formation of small-scale structure, see {\it e.g.,} ref.~\cite{Hagstotz:2020ukm} for a recent global analysis and refs.~\cite{Boser:2019rta,Dasgupta:2021ies} for reviews and further references.
-For instance, within the \(\Lambda{\rm CDM}\) framework, Planck reports a bound on the sum of neutrino masses of \(\sum m_\nu=\SI{0.12}{eV}\) \cite[eq.\ (63b)]{Planck:2018vyg}.
 However, any cosmological bound relies on the assumption of thermalization of the sterile neutrino in the early universe and may thus be evaded in an alternative cosmology.
-Our goal here is to present results that are robust with respect to these model-building uncertainties.
+Our goal here is to present results that are robust with respect to cosmological assumptions.

 In this paper, we present a global fit of up-to-date results from the DANSS, NEOS, PROSPECT, STEREO and Neutrino-4 reactor experiments, the past gallium results from SAGE and GALLEX, as well as the recent BEST result and solar-neutrino results in the framework of one additional sterile neutrino (the so-called 3+1-oscillation hypothesis).
 The results presented are independent of reactor-flux predictions and are thus complementary to the results of ref.~\cite{Giunti:2021kab}.
 Since Wilks' theorem can not be used reliably here~\cite{Agostini:2019jup, Giunti:2020uhv, PROSPECT:2020raz,Coloma:2020ajw}, we perform a full Feldman-Cousins analysis~\cite{Feldman:1997qc}.